JulieAndre27/Moulinette_missions/README.md

 round_trip = i
 ```

-We define how to inerpret the transports in the `t_type` column: which correspond to plane/train:car, and which to ignore.
+We define how to interpret the transports in the `t_type` column: which correspond to plane/train/car, and which to ignore.

 ```
 # Below we define how to link user inputs and transportation